 Alpine’s help center says Peak can scale up to $2 million, while Base Camp is structured as a progression model with its own level system.
 Swiss company records list Alpine Funded GmbH in Cham, with a commercial register entry dated January 26, 2024.

 One thing to understand early: Alpine’s funded setup is simulated rather than a traditional personal live brokerage account funded with firm capital in your own name.
 That is normal in modern prop firms, but it means payouts depend on Alpine’s rules and approval process, not on direct access to a brokerage balance you control.
+You can see Alpine’s own explanation on its page about what Alpine Funded is.

 In the basic business sense, Alpine Funded appears legit.
 It has a public website, an active help center, live product pages, and a traceable Swiss company record.